optimist0x/simple-swap-helper/README.md

 # simple-swap-helper

-Классическая игра Змейка на HTML5 Canvas и JavaScript.
+Classic Snake game built with HTML5 Canvas and JavaScript.

-## Особенности
+## Features
-- Плавное управление
-- Система счета
-- Пауза и перезапуск
+- Smooth controls with arrow keys
+- Score tracking system
+- Pause and restart functionality
-- Адаптивный дизайн
+- Responsive design
+- Clean and modern UI

+## Controls
+- Arrow Keys: Move the snake
+- Start Game: Begin a new game
+- Pause: Pause/resume the current game

+## Gameplay
+- Collect red food to grow longer
+- Avoid hitting walls or yourself
+- Higher score means faster gameplay

-## Управление
+## Installation
-- Стрелки: движение змейки
-- Кнопка "Пауза": приостановить игру
-- Кнопка "Начать игру": новая игра
+Clone this repository and open `index.html` in your browser.

-## Цель
+## Browser Support
-Собирайте красную еду, чтобы расти и набирать очки!
+Works in all modern browsers with Canvas support.